 Myth: Only old people get haemorrhoids

-Truth: chances of having hemorrhoids increases with age due to the weakening of supportive tissue -but you can get them at any stage of your life.
+Truth: Chances of having haemorrhoids increases with age due to the weakening of supportive tissue -but you can get them at any stage of your life.

 Myth: Healthy people don’t get haemorrhoids